Clinical Experience Rotation

 - Fellows are asked to provide feedback and to evaluate their supervisors, training experiences and the overall fellowship program throughout the year.
 An exit interview is performed by the Director of Postdoctoral training and by the Health Psychology administrator with each fellow at the end of the year.

-- Fellows also have the opportunity to provide supervision (under supervision) to practicum students who rotate through University Hospital when practicum students are available.
+- Fellows also have the opportunity to provide mentoring to practicum students and interns who rotate through University Hospital and American Family Children’s Hospital when available.
 There is also the opportunity to provide training to medical residents and other allied health staff on an as requested basis.